Policy Summary

 - The supervisors for each position are different.

-- The classification titles are different.
+- The job titles are different.

 - Each TE appointment is subject to the 1,040 hour per year maximum.

-Consecutive TE Appointments
+- Consecutive TE Appointments

 - The appointments are in different operational areas.